-If you agree, any leftover blood, and apheresis samples may be stored (with no information that will identify you) and used for future HIV-related research.
+Leftover blood and apheresis samples will be stored by code number or sent to collaborators and used for HIV-related research.
+Collaborators will not have access to any personal health information.
 No genetic research will be conducted.
 These samples may be stored for an indefinite period of time.
 Results of testing performed on these samples will not be given to you as they are experimental and may not have clinical meaning at this time.
-Please indicate now if you agree to have leftover samples be used for future HIV-related research.
-You may change your mind at any time and your samples will be destroyed.
-Please refer to the HIPAA section of this consent, "Can I Change My Mind?" for more information about this process.

 Visit 1 Visit 2

-Study week 0 1 leukapheresis
+Study week 0 leukapheresis

 Sign informed consent Х

-Blood tests for: complete blood count, CD4 count, HIV viral load and pregnancy test for females capable of becoming pregnant. х
+Blood tests for: complete blood count , CD4 count, HIV viral load and pregnancy test for females capable of becoming pregnant. Х

-Evaluation of veins X
+Evaluation of veins Х

 Leukapheresis X